What You Should Know About Equal Employment Opportunity

 - Discuss the concern with his/her immediate supervisor.
 If the supervisor is the source of the concern, or the employee is uncomfortable discussing the concern with the supervisor, then the employee should;

-- Discuss the complaint with the department or division director or supervisor or contact the Compliance/EEO Office;
+- Discuss the complaint with the department or division director or supervisor or contact the Office of Equity and Compliance;

-- If the department supervisor does not resolve the complaint within five (5) working days, or it is determined upon consultation between the employee and the Compliance/EEO Office that circumstances prevent using steps (1) or (2), the employee may file a discrimination complaint with the Compliance/EEO Office.
+- If the department supervisor does not resolve the complaint within five (5) working days, or it is determined upon consultation between the employee and the Employee Relations Office that circumstances prevent using steps (1) or (2), the employee may file a discrimination complaint with the Employee Relations Office.

-Employees may contact the EEO Office at anytime during the process for general information and guidance.
+Employees may contact the Office of Equity and Compliance at anytime during the process for general information and guidance.

 The district shall meet all applicable federal, state and local requirements set out in the following laws and ordinances: